 please call or come in.
 We may have a cancellation open for you.

 - 7. I hear so much about the demand for dental services and the

 long wait to see a dentist at Partnership Health Center.
 Should I

 bother trying to make a dental appointment at Partnership Health

 - Partnership Health Center was awarded a Federal Oral Health

-Expansion Grant that will effectively double the size of the dental
+Expansion Grant that effectively doubled the size of our dental clinic

 - 8. My daughter's medications are expensive.
 Can Partnership Health